pansift/p3/README.md

 Note: If you look at the script, it expects the user under which PanSift was installed, to be logged in.
 So, even though running with root permissions, `$HOME` should resolve for the current user to ensure the login items are removed, as are the configuration files.

 Please see the uninstall script here: [Uninstall script](Scripts/uninstall.sh)

+## Package Based Uninstall

+Simply open the [PanSift Uninstaller](Pansift_Uninstaller.pkg) package and follow along.
+It will ask you for your password and if it can access System Events to remove the PanSift Login Item

+> :information_source: you can also run the [PanSift Uninstaller](Pansift_Uninstaller.pkg) package from the command line as root (or with sudo) via something like: `sudo installer -pkg Pansift_Uninstaller.pkg -target /Applications/` which can be useful in remote management scenarios.